lfoppiano/SuperMat/README.md

 # SuperMat
 SuperMat (Superconductors Material) dataset is a manually **linked** **annotated** dataset of superconductors related materials and properties.

-The dataset contains also copyrighted data, which, unfortunately, cannot be shared here.
 ## Content
  - Annotated dataset:
     - XML-TEI annotated fulltext data: